 hosts.

-Configure AllowAgentForwarding and AllowTcpForwarding to yes on the jump server if you're using SSH agent or public key authentication.
+Set AllowAgentForwarding and AllowTcpForwarding to yes on the jump server when using SSH agent forwarding or public key authentication through the gateway.

-4. Open the SSH user config file in a text editor.
+4. Open the SSH user configuration file in a text editor.

 $ vi ~/.ssh/config

-5. Add the jump host login information to the config file.
+5. Add a named host entry for the jump host in the configuration file.

 Host gateway

-6. Add the internal server information and the ProxyJump configuration.
+6. Add the internal server definition and reference the jump host using ProxyJump.

 $ ssh internal